About Western Law

 Western University, founded in 1878, is one of Canada’s top research-intensive universities.
 We deliver “The Western Experience”, an exemplary learning experience that engages the best and brightest people, challenging them to meet ever-higher standards in the classroom and beyond.

 Since our first class graduated in 1883, we have become a vibrant centre of learning.
-Today we offer over 38,000 students more than 400 undergraduate programs, complemented by an exceptional range of curricular, co-curricular and extracurricular activities in every faculty.
+Today we offer more than 39,000 students, 400+ undergraduate programs and 80+ graduate programs, complemented by an exceptional range of curricular, co-curricular and extracurricular activities in every faculty.
 From our home in Southwestern Ontario and outward across every continent, we prepare future leaders to succeed.

 Our Faculty of Law was established in 1959 and has a proud tradition of producing great leaders in a variety of fields.
-With an incoming class size of 185 students, among one of the smallest in Ontario, we form a collegial dynamic community committed to the success of our students and faculty.
+With an incoming class size of 200 students, we form a collegial dynamic community where you can expect to thrive both personally and professionally.

 Small Group Program